 As discussed in Section 3, (ii) has a specificity implicature that strengthens the literal meaning of "some" to an understood meaning of "some but not all".
 The implicatures of (i) differ crucially in two ways.
-First, as noted by Gazdar (1979, see also Chierchia, Fox, & Spector, 2012), (i) lacks the basic specificity implicature of (ii).
+First, as noted by Gazdar (1979, see also Chierchia et al., 2012), (i) lacks the basic specificity implicature of (ii).
 Second, (i) seems to possess an ignorance implicature: namely, that the speaker is not sure whether or not all the students passed the test.
-Accounting for why the specificity implicature is lacking and how the ignorance implicature comes about has become a problem of considerable prominence in recent semantic and pragmatic theory (Fox, 2007, 2014; Meyer, 2013; Russell, 2012).